 In the third quarter 2019 Tradedoubler finalized an arms-length re-negotiation regarding its current loan agreement with the Company's principal owner Reworld Media S.A.
-The Company has increased its current facility with Reworld Media S.A from SEK 40 M to a total of SEK 138 M (EUR 13.45 M) in order to repay the Company's SEK 71 M loan to a Swedish credit institution.
+The Company has increased its current facility with Reworld Media S.A from SEK 40 M to a total of SEK 138 M (EUR 13.45 M).

 The facility from Reworld Media S.A. is on market conditions and has a term until 2026 with a fixed interest rate of approximately 3-4%.
 The loan has an amortization structure where approximately SEK 12-13 million will be repaid each year until 2024.
 In 2024, SEK 6.4 million will be repaid and the remaining part of the loan will be repaid in 2025 or later.
-During 2021, an extra amortisation in addition to the plan was made, which led to that the total amortisation for 2021 was SEK 28.6 million.
-In 2022, SEK 12.4 is expected to be amortised according to plan, and is therefore classified as a current liability at the balance sheet date.
-The remaining loans are classified as long-term in the balance sheet and amount to SEK 80.2 million, which is adjusted for accrued set-up costs.
+In 2022, SEK 13 M was amortized, and in 2023 the same amount is expected to be amortised according to plan, and is therefore classified as a current liability at the balance sheet date.
+The remaining loans are classified as long-term in the balance sheet and amount to SEK 75 million, which is adjusted for accrued set-up costs.
 The loan has a covenant which means that the entire loan must be repaid if a possible change in company control should take place.